learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you test for an empty object?
+## Q 11.22.
+How do you test for an empty object?

 **a.)
 Using Object keys(ECMA 5+):** You can use object keys length along with constructor type.